Tymski/unity3d-rainbow-folders/README.md

-# Discontinued
+# Development

-This project is discontinued and deprecated.
-Unfortunately, our benefit from the open source project was too low to justify the extra effort to keep it alive.
+The original developers of this asset no-longer maintain it (though the open source community does)

-Meanwhile, development continues and new versions of the Rainbow Folders are now available exclusively on the [Asset Store](http://u3d.as/mor)
+They moved onto developing a new version of Rainbow Folders exclusviely on the [Asset Store](https://assetstore.unity.com/packages/tools/utilities/rainbow-folders-2-143526)

 Now back to original README content…